 What is a Personal Loan?

-A personal loan is a loan issued by the lender, which is exclusively a private institution.
-Personal loans aren’t issued by federal institutions, but by banks.
-They consist of a preset amount of money offered to you at a relatively high-interest rate.
+A personal loan is issued by the lender, exclusively a private institution.
+Federal institutions don’t issue personal loans but banks.
+They consist of a preset amount of money offered at a relatively high interest rate.
 There are many different types of personal loans, and all have varying interest rates.
 They’re used for a multitude of things, including anything from personal expenses to debt consolidation loans.

 Personal loans are a popular choice for most people, as they allow unmatched financial freedom.
 They’re usually used to purchase things such as cars, remodel houses, and even on vacation by some people.
-When you have a personal loan, the possibilities are endless, but you have to keep a couple of things in mind if you want to stay safe.
-One thing that adds to the popularity of personal loans is the number of options you have.
-With different issuers offering different packages, you can truly find a loan option that perfectly fits your unique needs – you just have to look hard enough.
+When you have a personal loan, the possibilities are endless, but you must keep a few things in mind to stay safe.
+One thing that adds to the popularity of personal loans is your number of options.
+With different issuers offering different packages, you can find a loan option that perfectly fits your unique needs – you have to look hard enough.

 PRO Tip